Mungari/helm-webapp-demo/README.md

         repository: mungari/helm-webapp-demo
         tag: main
     containerPorts:
-        http: 8020 # You can hange this, this will set NGINX_HTTP_PORT_NUMBER env var
+        http: CUSTOM # You can hange this, this will set NGINX_HTTP_PORT_NUMBER env var
     extraEnvVars: [WEBAPP_PORT=8010] # You can change the value
     ```
 3. Run the following commands: